75lb/handbrake-js/README.md

 - task `String` Task description, either "Encoding" or "Muxing"

 ###event: "output"
-output buffered as-is in allOutput
+An aggregate of `stdout` and `stderr` output from the underlying HandbrakeCLI process.

 ###event: "error"
-Details of all operational exceptions are delivered via this event.
+All operational exceptions are delivered via this event.
+Emits one of five types of `Error` instance:
-There are four classes of error

 - HandbrakeCLINotFound
 - HandbrakeCLIError